 Although how much do franchise owners make may vary for some reason, franchising can be a safer bet to start a new business.
 While it has some advantages, there are also some risks involved.
 Before you decide whether or not it’s best for you, below are some of the risk factors you need to consider:

 1. Franchise Agreement

-Each business franchise comes with an agreement that includes the regulations and rules put by the franchisor.
+Each business franchise, like this in home healthcare franchise, comes with an agreement that includes the regulations and rules put by the franchisor.
 Typically, a franchise agreement provides guidelines on the responsibilities and rights of the franchisor and franchisee for a specific time.
-It also entails everything from the marketing tactics and employees’ salaries to the use of the trademark and business name.
+It also entails everything from marketing tactics and employees’ salaries to the use of the trademark and business name.